kleinesfilmroellchen/spcasm/doc/src/errors.md

   help: Remove these upper bits
 ```

 In most places, numbers have a limited size, often 8 or 16 bits.
 However, user-specified numbers are initially limited much higher, to 64-bit signed numbers, in order to allow computations that involve large intermediate values.
 When using those large numbers in these bit-limited places, the higher bits are simply cut off or truncated.
-This can be surprising depending on what exact instruction or macro the number is used in, so spcasm issues a specific warning by default.
+This can be surprising depending on what exact instruction or directive the number is used in, so spcasm issues a specific warning by default.

 ## Errors